jlhood/cookiecutter-python-sam/README.md

 1. Makefile is included with the following targets:
     1. `clean` - remove build artifacts.
     1. `bootstrap` - run once after initializing from cookiecutter to lock and install dependencies.
-    1. `init` - used by CI build to install locked dependencies.
+    1. `init` - used by CI build to install pre-requisites and locked dependencies.
     1. `compile` - run linters on python code and SAM template, run sam build.
     1. `build` - default target.
 Executes `compile` target.
     1. `package` - packages dependencies and uploads to S3, outputting a packaged template for deployment.
     1. `publish` - create/update corresponding app in AWS SAR.

 ## Using the cookiecutter template

+**NOTE:** This template assumes you have SAM CLI installed and the `sam` command is on your path.
+SAM CLI installation instructions can be found [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).

 Here's my flow for starting a new SAM app.
 Note, I use a Macbook and have not tested this template on anything else.
 Theoretically, it should work on any *nix OS, maybe with minor tweaks.